 Throughout the website, there are adverts for products and services, and it helps us if you buy your next outdoor clothing through the links on our site.
 That way, we get commission to help us keep access to the site free.
-There is also the ability to donate to us, if you'd like to.

 We're always interested in working with destinations to get walks into our television series and onto the website, so if you are a tourist board, council, hotel chain or similar company, and would like us to feature your area sooner, then please get in touch here.
 We'll gladly share the short version of our video walks on your site and give you credits and links.

 When will the Walks Around Britain TV series be shown in HD?

 We've always filmed and edited our walks in High Definition right from the start, so all our TV series and specials have been made in HD.
 However, all the 20 TV channels in the UK - and those around the world - which take our series only broadcast in SD at the moment, and so on television the series will continue to be in standard definition for the foreseeable future.